 If you are attending Module 2 Cervical Screening, you will be supervised by an SHQ clinical instructor to perform a consultation during the course.
 This includes taking a cervical screen.
 If you so choose you may opt to perform a cervical screening on a fellow course participant and vice versa.
 If not, external teaching associates will be utilised and receive an honorarium included in the fees.

-SUPERVISED CLINICAL ATTACHMENT HAS RESUMED IN A LIMITED CAPACITY
+SUPERVISED CLINICAL ATTACHMENT

 Note: All assignments due must be submitted before commencing clinical practicum.

 4 to 6 x 3.5 hour clinics at SHQ either in one block or over time, or

 A combination of clinics at SHQ and experience in participants own work place.

 Participants are supervised at all times by experienced SHQ Registered Nurses who have been trained in clinical instruction.
 Discuss your clinical supervision requirements with the Nurse Educator [email protected]

 Participants develop specialist clinical skills in sexual and reproductive health nursing practice, including cervical screening.
 The program can be negotiated to take into account the existing skills of the participant.
 Details on booking the practicum will be discussed during the theory component of the course.